lars-t-hansen/swat/MANUAL.md

     Vectors are mutable nullable fixed-length sequences of values with O(1) access time.

+    anyfunc can hold a reference to an exported function.
+Note, anyfunc is very limited at this time.
+It cannot be cast to or from anyref, and an anyfunc cannot be invoked.
+It has no default value and is not nullable, and so cannot be used for global variables.
+It is however useful for the traits system.

     Automatic widening: When a value of static type A is used in a context that requires static type B, and A is not equal to B but A is widenable to B, then